Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 ## Foam &rarr; Apply theory</samp>

 **Math**, as the mother of all sciences, is believed to solve all their problems.
-Ironically, it has no concept of _null_ to aid its firsthand employment, leaving us alone with this problem.
+Ironically, it has no concept of _null_ to aid its firsthand employment, leaving us alone with the problem.

 Null isn't a specific value (it may be memory 0), but a predefined constant.
 Quite convenient, though some programmes look at it as <span title="&nbsp; &nbsp; &nbsp;Arab mathematicians brought&#013; 0️⃣&nbsp;to Europe from India only&#010; in the Middle Ages."><ins>Phygaros</ins></span> at zero.